open-telemetry/opentelemetry-specification/specification/api-tracing.md

 created in another process.
 Each propagators' deserialization must set `IsRemote` to true on a parent `SpanContext` so `Span` creation knows if the parent is remote.

+#### Parenting from a Context

+When a new `Span` is created from a `Context` there are several scenarios to consider when selecting a parent.
+A `Context` can contain:

+- A current `Span`
+- An extracted `SpanContext`
+- A current `Span` and an extracted `SpanContext`
+- Neither a current `Span` or an extracted `Span` context

+In order handle these scenarios, a convention has been established for assigning a parent from a `Context`.
+The precedence for parent selection is as follows:

+- Use the current `Span`.
+- Use the extracted `SpanContext`.
+- There is no parent.
+Create a root `Span`.

 #### Add Links